Wilderness Road Trip Through The Cariboo Mountains

 This place was a piece of luxury paradise in the middle of an untamed wilderness.
 The coffee and cheesecake tasted fantastic.
 I sat with Chris, the owner for a while taking in the spectacular view of the Cariboo Mountains.
 We had lots to talk about, Chris and me, realizing that we had lots in common.
 We exchanged email addresses before I left.

 If you ever come this way along the famous Gold Rush Trail make sure to stop in.
 Spend a couple of days if you can.
-Cameron Ridge offers trail rides, guided hiking, cabin rental, use of hot-tub with an amazing view, and lots more.
+Cameron Ridge offers trail rides, guided hiking, cabin rental, use of a fire heated hot tub with an amazing view, and lots more.

 Cariboo Lake and On To Likely